stephancasas/presto/README.md

 <BasicButton ::label="Click Me!" />
 ```

 This works because slot processing is the second step that takes place when parsing a component expression — right after the `$$wrap` attribute is evaluated.
-Because the default slot content is the property token `{{ label }}`, Snowblade will have access to substitute a given value when evaluating the expression-assigned property `::label`.
+Because the default slot content is the property token `{{ label }}`, Presto will have access to substitute a given value when evaluating the expression-assigned property `::label`.

 > #### Why would you want to do this?
 >